Trump lashes out after Russia probe, cites 'treasonous' and 'evil' acts

-WASHINGTON (Reuters) - President Donald Trump lashed out at unnamed enemies on Monday, accusing them of evil actions and treason, a day after his attorney general released a summary of Special Counsel Robert Mueller’s findings clearing the president’s campaign of conspiring with Russia in the 2016 U.S. election.
+WASHINGTON (Reuters) - President Donald Trump lashed out at his enemies on Monday, accusing unnamed people of evil actions and treason, a day after his attorney general released a summary of Special Counsel Robert Mueller’s findings clearing the president’s campaign of conspiring with Russia in the 2016 U.S. election.

 “We’re glad it’s over.
 It’s 100 percent the way it should have been,” Trump told reporters at the White House.
 “I wish it could have gone a lot sooner, a lot quicker.